Responsibility & Sustainability

 UK GBCBetter Buildings Partnership

-Our target includes both embodied and operational carbon (‘EC’ and ‘OC’ respectively) – addressing the emissions resulting from the development, management and operation of our buildings, as well as our own corporate activities.
+Our net zero target includes both upfront embodied carbon and operational carbon – addressing the emissions resulting from the construction and operation of our buildings.
+We look forward to working with the future occupiers of these projects to achieve our operational carbon targets.

 On every building that we acquire, develop and manage, we design and implement a strategy that addresses both the Macro Sustainability issues (e.g. climate change mitigation and a commitment to Net Zero by 2030) and the Micro Sustainability issues (e.g. providing for the needs of local people and implementing high quality placemaking in the neighbourhoods that we invest in).